 Generally speaking, from my childhood onwards, I have found it difficult to see others’ suffering and poverty.
 As a solution, as the historical Buddha Shakyamuni said, enlightening one’s mind through education is the best way to eliminate all sort of suffering.
 So, through my education, I hope one day I can enlighten others’ minds.
 I am not talking here about Buddhist enlightenment; I am simply hoping that one day I can provide a basic education to children in remote areas of developing countries.
 I believe that every child in the world should have access to a primary level of education.
 This is my dream.
 This might be an ambitious goal, but why not, if that is for the betterment of the world.

 We understand that your MA studies assisted you greatly in improving your English language skills; do you have any other positive experiences that you would like to share with us?
-What was the most challenging aspect?

 Yes, I would say that the backbone of your academic studies is the academic English language skill.
 I struggled a lot to learn that skill, but now I think I am gradually succeeding in it.
 Apart from my MA, I also learned communication skills and how to articulate my thoughts clearly.
 Usually people from Asia are more emotionally passive – so am I. It was greatly advantageous for me to learn how to get into a North American university, from registration to orientation, to the virtual graduation ceremony.
 Being in Canada as an international student already taught me so much, like how to make and spend money carefully and within your budget, and how to handle having roommates, which are not super common back home.
 I count all of these as a great learning opportunity during university life.
 All these experiences made me a stronger and more confident person and hopefully a better human being.